Alfresco/alfresco-sdk/docs/advanced-topics/hot-reloading/jrebel.md

 ![Alt text](../../docassets/images/sdk-jrebel-eclipse-servers.png "Eclipse JRebel remote servers synchronization")

-8. Select `Help > JRebel > Configuration > Projects` and select the checkbox to enable JRebel and the remote server support for required projects (the complete project in case of the Platform Jar archetype or the `PROJECT_ARTIFACT_ID-platform-jar` and `integration-tests` modules in case of the All-In-One archetype).
+8. Select `Help > JRebel > Configuration > Projects` and select the checkbox to enable JRebel and the remote server support for required projects (the complete project in case of the Platform Jar archetype or the `PROJECT_ARTIFACT_ID-platform` and `PROJECT_ARTEFACTID-integration-tests` modules in case of the All-In-One archetype).

 ![Alt text](../../docassets/images/sdk-jrebel-eclipse-projects.png "Eclipse JRebel projects configuration")